Document Owners: HR

 Modern slavery is a criminal offence under the Modern Slavery Act 2015 (the “Act”).
 Modern slavery can occur in various forms, including servitude, forced or compulsory labour and human trafficking, all of which deprive an individual of their liberty as other persons exploit them for personal or commercial gain.

-This document sets out the policy of Opus Talent Solutions (the “Company”) with the aim of the prevention of opportunities for people linked to our business to be treated as commodities, to occur within its businesses or supply chain.
+This document sets out the policy of Opus TS (the “Company”) with the aim of the prevention of opportunities for people linked to our business to be treated as commodities, to occur within its businesses or supply chain.
 For the avoidance of doubt, this policy’s use of the term “modern slavery" has the same meaning given in the Act.

 As a recruitment and staffing business operating in global markets, we recognise that we may have a greater responsibility than most to establish appropriate methods of assessing, preventing and mitigating risk of modern slavery occurring in their supply chains and organisation.

-Opus Talent Solutions operates a zero-tolerance approach to modern slavery.
+Opus TS operates a zero-tolerance approach to modern slavery.
 We are committed to acting ethically and with integrity in all our business dealings and relationships and to implementing and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in our own business or those of our suppliers.

 We are committed to ensuring there is transparency in our own business and in our approach to tackling modern slavery throughout our supply chains, consistent with our disclosure obligations under the Modern Slavery Act 2015.